PurpleVibe32/PurpleCustomization/README.md

 My customization tool
 Coded in Cpp, Batch.

-                  It's your responsability if you insert a malware on it recommend download by the github in release
+                  It's your responsability if you insert a malware on it recommended download by the github in release

-#How to make it be a exe
+# How to make it be a exe
 Download WinRAR
 Now make a sfx file and a exe, by modding some options (Press add to archive after selecting some files)
 <p align="center">